 Together, let’s move forward with ambition, creativity and common purpose.

 The cost of housing is high in Madison.
 And not just for new families and young professionals.
 Seniors on fixed incomes struggle to keep up with increases in taxes as a result of rising assessment.
+Our city is made great by its diverse communities and residents; we cannot afford to have people pushed out by unreasonable costs.

 The City supporting new homes is essential to making housing affordable for many.
 Madison can make it easier to add housing choices while we maintain the character of the city.
 Policies that encourage new models like “tiny homes”, support first-time homeowners, rehabilitate rental properties, and expand green homes through Property Assessed Clean Energy (PACE) financing should be a priority.
 We should also refocus TIF on affordable housing.